-The score determining whether you are short-listed for interview is based on your application self assessment and covers 8 sections.
-We would recommend thinking about your portfolio in terms of these headings:
+For 2024, your Internal Medicine Training Application has 40 points available.
+Your score determines whether you are short-listed for interview and is based on your application self assessment covering 7 sections.
+We would therefore recommend thinking about your portfolio in terms of these headings:

 - Quality Improvement

-The portfolio station is worth 33% of the overall score in the IMT interview and so it is worth knowing what you’ve put in before you sit down to enable you to talk about it!
-The portfolio can be prepared however you want it, and can shape the thoughts and questions of the interviewers on the day.
-The remaining 66% of interview points come from the management and clinical stations for which performance also relies on good preparation, but all points are determined on the day – please see our IMT Interview question bank for help preparing in these areas.
+Your interview points will come from the management and clinical stations in your interview, for which performance also relies on good preparation, but all points are determined on the day – please see our IMT Interview question bank for help preparing in these areas.

 Preparing your portfolio can be a daunting task.
-Lots of people won’t have ever made a portfolio before and that’s normal, what is important is not to throw it together at the last minute.
-You should start thinking about your portfolio now, as you are thinking about your application, and slowly pull together all the information that’s going to make you look great.
+Lots of people won’t have ever made a portfolio before, and that’s normal; what is important is not to throw it together at the last minute.
+You should start thinking about your achievements now, as you are thinking about your application, and slowly pull together all the information that’s going to make you look great.

-Ultimately, the ‘portfolio’ is a way for the examiners to get an idea of you before you enter, but it is how you present and discuss the items within it that really scores you points.
-Think about the parts of your portfolio that you are most proud of, and the parts that will make you a good fit to be a medical SHO, these are the bits to focus on in your answer – make the examiners look at your best bits!
+Ultimately, the ‘portfolio’ is a way for you to keep track of all of your achievements.
+Think about the parts of your portfolio that you are most proud of and the parts that will make you a good fit for your chosen career.

-The last bit of your IMT portfolio is for you to detail any extracurricular activities and commitment to specialty, this can include what you like and is your way of showing off.
-The interviewers want to see that there is a life beyond medicine and ultimately that you are a nice human being who they could actually work with.
-Anything could go in this section, maybe you sing in a choir, or you love mountain climbing, or you’re just really good at baking.
-Whatever it is, find a way of including it and it will certainly make you stand out that little bit more.
+Remember to detail any extracurricular activities and commitment to specialty.
+There is a life beyond medicine, and we recommend keeping track of your “out of work” achievements too.
+Anything could go in this section, maybe you sing in a choir, love mountain climbing, or just really good at baking.
+Whatever it is, find a way of including it as it is important.

-- Do not over fill your portfolio!
+- Do not overfill your portfolio!
 You may think that you have to put in everything you have ever done in medicine.
 Do NOT do this.
-All you will accomplish is to irritate your examiners.
-Be selective with what you include – chose only the best bits and the things YOU want to talk about.
-It must be relevant to the job your applying for so don’t include it if it isn’t!
+Be selective with what you include – choose only the best bits and things YOU would want to talk about.
+Always think about what you learned and gained from your experiences.

 - Prepare it early.
-Putting a portfolio together the night before happens more often than you would think.
-It will be disorganised and you may miss things so start collating your info now so you have time to check and review it.
+Putting your portfolio together last minute could mean it is disorganised, and more importantly, you may miss key things, so start collecting your information now so you have time to check and review it.

 Check out all our Internal Medicine Training (IMT) Interview Resources.